Want to work as Cabin Crew on a variety of aircraft to destinations worldwide? British Airways may be perfect for you!

 When you’ve finished and submitted the application you’ll receive an email confirming it has been received.

-If you’ve passed you’ll receive an email inviting you to the next stage, the Assessment Day.
+If you’ve passed and your application looks good, you’ll receive an email inviting you to the next stage, the Assessment Day.

 BA’s selection process is very tough, and only around a quarter of the candidates on the assessment day will be called back for a final interview.